Command Line Tools Console Tool Window

 The tool window consists of the following tabs and areas:

-- The Tool definition file errors tab is not shown by default.
-The tab is accessible only if any structure discrepancies are detected in the tool definition file.
+- The Tool definition file errors tab is hidden by default.
+The tab is accessible only if any structure discrepancies are detected in the

 |Item||Tooltip and Shortcut||Description|